mcosovic/FactorGraph.jl/README.md

 plot(collect(1:50), x6)                     # show plot
 ```

-- Synchronous message passing schedule using the native GBP algorithm in the dynamic framework:
+- Synchronous message passing schedule using the vanilla GBP algorithm in the dynamic framework:
 ```julia-repl
 using FactorGraph